dotnet/core/microsoft-support.md

 ### Long Term Support (LTS) releases

-LTS releases are supported for the following timeframe, whichever is shorter:
+LTS releases are supported for the following timeframe, whichever is longer:

 * Three years after initial release.
 * One year after a subsequent **LTS** release.

+Note: .NET Core 1.x releases were released under a different definition for LTS.
+This policy applies to .NET Core 2.1 and later LTS releases.

 ### Current releases

-Current releases are supported for the following timeframe, whichever is shorter:
+Current releases are supported for the following timeframe:

 * Three months after a subsequent **Current** release
-* One year after a subsequent **LTS** release

 ### End of support